 At 55 years old, the rate is £32 for every £1,000 saved in the pension with a gilt value of 0.75%, which gives an income of £3,200 a year uprated by 150% to £4,800 on a £100,000 fund.

 The GAD rate adds a twist to pension saving.

 If you are in capped drawdown and continuing to save into a pension while taking an income, you can pay in up to the maximum annual allowance of £40,000 each year.

-However, if you draw more than the GAD rate says you can have as an income, you flip into the flexible access pension rules and your annual contribution allowance reduces to the Money Purchase Annual Allowance (MPAA) of £4,000.
+However, suppose you draw more than the GAD rate says you can have as an income.
+In that case, you flip into the flexible access pension rules and your annual contribution allowance reduces to the Money Purchase Annual Allowance (MPAA) of £4,000.

 Once the GAD rate is broken, you cannot return to capped drawdown, so lose £36,000 of tax relieved contributions each year.